Charles Alexander (cricketer, born 1847): Early life

 Alexander was the son of James and Anna Alexander and was born at Westminster in London in 1847.
 His father was a banker and East India Agent and Alexander grew up at the family home Oak Bank at Seal near Sevenoaks, Kent.

 After attending Eton College, where he captained the school cricket XI in his final year, Alexander went up to King's College, Cambridge in 1867.
 He studied Law and was admitted to the Middle Temple in 1868 before graduating in 1871.

 Cricket

-A right-handed batsman, Alexander made his first-class cricket debut for Kent County Cricket Club against the Gentlemen of MCC in 1867, the summer after he left school.
+A right-handed batsman, Alexander made his first-class cricket debut for Kent County Cricket Club against the Gentlemen of Marylebone Cricket Club (MCC) in 1867, the summer after he left school.
 Alexander appeared three further times for Kent, playing his final first-class match for the county in 1869 against Sussex.
 At Cambridge he played for the University Cricket Club against Surrey at The Oval in 1870 and against MCC in 1871.
-Whilst at University he played cricket regularly, including for amateur sides such as Perambulators, Quidnuncs and Harlequins as well as for MCC.
+Whilst at University he played cricket regularly, including for amateur teams such as Perambulators, Quidnuncs and Harlequins as well as for MCC.